BL-Labs/Jupyter-notebooks-projects-using-BL-Sources/README.md

 #### Other projects using BL Collections data and Sources

 - [r-for-newspapers-data](https://github.com/yannryan-irl/r-for-newspapers-data) - The repository for the in-progress open book, 'R for Newspaper Data'.
-By Yann Ryan.
+By [Yann Ryan](https://livingwithmachines.ac.uk/introducing-yann-ryan/), former Newspaper Curator for the British Library.
 <br/>

 ## In this Repository (Work In Progress)